MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-secure-data-access.md

 14. Select the **Date** table and wait for the rows to be loaded.
 You can see the rows because as a member of the Workspace Viewer role, you have CONNECT and ReadData permission on tables in the warehouse.
 See [Workspace roles](https://learn.microsoft.com/en-us/fabric/data-warehouse/workspace-roles) for more information on permissions granted to the Workspace Viewer role.
 15. Next, select the **Workspaces** icon on the left menu bar, then select the lakehouse.
 16. When the lakehouse opens, click on the dropdown box at the top left corner of the screen that says **Lakehouse** and select **SQL analytics endpoint**.
 17. Select the **publicholidays** table and wait for the data to be displayed.
-Note that data in the table is readable because the user is a member of the Workspace Viewer role.
+Note that data in the lakehouse table is readable from the SQL analytics endpoint because the user is a member of the Workspace Viewer role that grants read permissions on the SQL analytics endpoint.

 ## Apply item access control